machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-pattern.rst

 #.
 Define the shape of objects that need to be picked
 #.
 Define a picking strategy

-create a scene
+Create a scene
 ~~~~~~~~~~~~~~

 The first step defines where Pickit has to look for objects.
 This is
-done by defining the region of interest (ROI).
-See the article :ref:`region-of-interest`
+done by defining the :ref:`region-of-interest` (ROI).
-on how to define a ROI.

-Below you can see a pictures of a good defined ROI for this application.
+Below you can see a picture of a well-defined ROI for this application.
-All useless information is filtered ou (the table and surroundings) only
-information of the parts on the table are kept.
+All useless information is filtered out (the table and surroundings), keeping only information of the parts.

 Don't forget to save the settings in the corresponding Setup files.